 Consumers can solve disputes with online traders from all European countries using the European platform for online dispute resolution.
 The German ODR contact point answers all questions.

-Good to know: All over Europe, alternative dispute resolution bodies (ADR bodies) help consumers and traders to solve their disputes amicably: neutral, quick, competent and often free of charge (not yet available in Island).
+Useful information: All over Europe, alternative dispute resolution bodies (ADR bodies) help consumers and traders to solve their disputes amicably: they are neutral, quick, competent and often free of charge.
+They are not yet available in Iceland.

 European online dispute resolution platform

 The platform is the central access point to all ADR bodies in Europe and is most useful if traders and consumers come from different European countries.
 In many cases, the competent ADR body is based in the country of the trader.

 Advantages of the platform

 - Centralised access point to all ADR bodies in Europe.